enechange/go-challenge/README.md

   - ORM: [GORM](https://gorm.io/)

 #### Template:
-We have prepared a template that sets up a server and connects to a database.
+A template has been prepared in the codebase that sets up a server and prepares the connection to a database.

-Please add code in the pkg directory to implement the endpoint.
+Please add code to implement the endpoint.

 #### Steps
 1. Please fork this repository.